Cost-effective safety tools and access to insurance coverage for qualified single-truck operators and small fleets

-- Access to cost-effective insurance coverage and experienced claims handling for Platinum Members.
+- Access to cost-effective truck insurance coverage and experienced claims handling for Platinum Members.

-- Access to a drug-testing consortium.
-We provide not only DOT-mandated drug testing, but state-of-the-art hair follicle testing to ensure the highest level of accuracy as well as to make sure substance abusers are not operating commercial vehicles.
+- Cost-effective, state-of-the-art hair testing for drugs to achieve the highest level of accuracy and help members ensure substance users are not operating commercial vehicles.

-- Education and a voice in the industry for small carriers.
-We know you care about highway safety.
-ICSA exists to help educate motor carriers and to give them a voice to advance highway safety and train them in best practices for truck safety.
+- A voice in the industry for single-truck operators and small carriers.
+We know most carriers care about highway safety.
+ICSA exists to help educate motor carriers, assist them in adopting best practices for truck safety.